semiosBIO/altrac-api-docs/README.md

 * reading0
   - Object
   - last raw device reading sent
-  - If the option convert = true is passed, reading0 will be converted as per below

 * reading1
   - Object
   - second last raw device reading sent
-  - If the option convert = true is passed, reading0 will be converted as per below

 * run
   - integer